ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/zephyr/zephyr.md

 You can get the Zephyr source, install the Zephyr SDK, build sample applications, and run them on the [Corstone-300](https://developer.arm.com/Processors/Corstone-300) Fixed Virtual Platform (FVP).

-## Before you begin
+## Host platform

-The instructions assume an Ubuntu Linux host machine or use of Arm Virtual Hardware (AVH).
+Zephyr SDK is available on Windows, Linux, and MacOS hosts.
+However the FVP is only available for Windows and Linux hosts.

-The Ubuntu version can be 20.04 or 22.04.
-The `x86_64` architecture must be used because the Corstone-300 FVP is not currently available for the Arm architecture.
-You will need a Linux desktop to run the FVP because it opens `xterm` windows to print output from the software applications.
+These instructions assume an Ubuntu Linux host machine or use of Arm Virtual Hardware (AVH).

 ## Corstone-300 FVP {#fvp}